marmelab/react-admin/doc/4.0/DataProviders.md

 ## Handling Authentication

 In react-admin, the `dataProvider` is responsible for fetching data, and [the `authProvider`](./Authentication.md) is responsible for managing authentication.
-In order to authenticating API requests, you must use info from the `authProvider` in the queries made by the `dataProvider`.
+In order to authenticate API requests, you must use info from the `authProvider` in the queries made by the `dataProvider`.
 You can use `localStorage` for this purpose.

 For instance, here is how to use a token returned during the login process to authenticate all requests to the API via a Bearer token, using the Simple REST data provider: